antonycourtney/tad/NOTES.md

 Looks like electron-builder is making some bad assumptions about finding node dependencies directly in node_modules.
 Let's put off this part until everything else is done.

+8Aug21:

+Trying to sort out an issue with webpack apparently creating multiple instances of loglevel module.